mrhosseini1997/gcp-test/README.md

 Other configuration can be decided by yourself, based on the instance being used for a low resource usage, low traffic web application.

+answer:
+all terraform files are in `core-resources/` folder , to run this you have to login to your gcp account and create a project first then you can run terraform apply to run all resources in your project

 ## Questions

  1. How long did you spend on this assessment in total?\